steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 as both `C` and `D` are somewhere else now. `-b` works to rebase a branch.

-The next part, `all:' is a prefix.
+The next part, `all:` is a prefix.
 What's the prefix do?
 Well, let's try running the command without it:

 ```console